The Common Internet File System (CIFS) Browser Protocol makes the following possible:

 A backup browser server on a subnet is a browser server that was selected by the local master browser server on that subnet to be available to share the processing load that is required to serve browser clients, as specified in section 3.1. backup browser servers keep copies of the information that is maintained by the local master browser server by periodically querying that server.<3>

-Multiple backup browser servers may exist on a subnet; the number of backup browser servers is typically configured to enable enough backup browser servers to handle the expected query load.
+Multiple backup browser servers can exist on a subnet; the number of backup browser servers is typically configured to enable enough backup browser servers to handle the expected query load.
 Clients can find backup browser servers by querying the local master browser server.
 Clients on a subnet query backup browser servers on the subnet, not the local master browser server; also, they are expected to spread their queries evenly across backup browser servers to balance the load.

 When a domain spans multiple subnets, the domain master browser server is responsible for keeping them synchronized.
 The domain master browser server periodically queries all the local master browser servers within the domain for lists that contain all the servers within their subnets.
 The domain master browser server merges all the replies into a single master list, which allows it to act as a collection point for inter-subnet browsing information.
 The local master browser servers periodically query the domain master browser server to retrieve the network-wide information it maintains.